EVAluation of the Equivalent Vector Boson Approximation at highest energy colliders: Theoretical framework of the EVA

 Within the EVA, each initial vector boson can arise from an incoming lepton beam, carrying a fraction of the lepton energy $x_i$.
 The cross section of the VBF process with leptons as initial states in the EVA, $\sigma_\text{EVA}$, is then obtained by the convolution of Eq.~\eqref{eq:example_hard} with the appropriate structure functions of Eq.~\eqref{eq:strucfunc},

 where we used the fact that $\hat{s} = x_1 x_2 s$.
 Since we are dealing with massive vector bosons, the minimum value of $x_1$ and $x_2$ should be the ratio of the mass of the vector boson and the lepton energy, \ie~$\xmin = 2 M_V / \sqrt{s}$.
+We stress that the physical vector boson masses are kept in all parts of the calculations.

 Changing the integration variables $x_1 \rightarrow x^\prime_1$ and $x_2 \rightarrow \frac{m_{VV}^2}{x^\prime_1 s}$ allows to obtain distributions in terms of the invariant mass of the incoming bosons (or, equivalently, final states) $m_{VV} = m_{XX} = \sqrt{\hat{s}}$ (note that this is a phase space mapping that is also applied within \whizard).
 The EVA cross section is then given by